 What do Tesla solar panels cost?
-Are they the best solar panel in 2019?
+Are they the best solar panel?

 Does Tesla manufacture its own solar cells?

-Tesla has a partnership with international electronics giant Panasonic to create Tesla solar panels.
-The partnership is based around the inclusion of the highly regarded Panasonic HIT cells into Tesla’s solar panels.
+As noted above, until very recently, Tesla had a partnership with international electronics giant Panasonic to create Tesla solar panels.
+The partnership was based around using the highly-regarded Panasonic HIT cells to create Tesla’s solar panels.

 How much do Tesla solar panels cost?

 Estimating your potential cost for Tesla solar panels is pretty straightforward.

 You can go through their online portal and enter in your address and your average monthly electric bill to get a quote.
 In a trial run, we estimated the cost for a 2,300 square foot home with an average electricity cost of $100/month, $175/month and $200/month.
 Tesla recommended their 8.16 KW system, their 12.24 KW system, and the 16.32 KW system, respectively.

 Using the estimate portal on Tesla’s website, we then entered in the same home address with an average monthly electricity bill of $400.
 With that information, Tesla recommended the 16.32 KW system.
 For a residential property, it seems that 16.32 KW is the maximum size that is installed by Tesla.

 It is pretty simple to figure out the cost of Tesla solar panels for your property based on your average electric bill.